dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 Function application also has a classical shape, but the argument and parameter types do not have to be the same, rather they need to satisfy the
-$isCompatible$ relation, which we will define after all the rules together with other relations that are used:
+$isCompatible$ relation, which we will define {{after all the rules together with other relations that are used}}{>> Can you give a more specific reference?
+It's rather hard to know where to look with this description. <<}:

 \infrule[T-App]{\Gamma \vdash e_1 : T_1 \to T_2 \andalso \Gamma \vdash e_2 : T_1' \andalso isCompatible(T_1', T_1)}{\Gamma \vdash e_1\ e_2 : T_2}